Master of Science in Machine Learning

 Overview

-This is a new degree offering beginning in the fall of 2023, coinciding with MSOE’s transition to a semester system.
+The MS in Machine Learning program was first offered in fall of 2023, coinciding with MSOE’s transition to a semester system.
 It consists of 8, 4-credit courses.

-All courses will be offered online (fully virtual or in classroom with technology enabling remote participation).
+All required courses are available online (fully virtual or in classroom with technology enabling remote participation).
 Many courses will be synchronous.
 The 4 classes that are part of graduate certificates (see track below) will be offered in the evening.

 Students who were in the 2021–22 cohort of our applied ML graduate certificate, upon which the core classes in the MSML are based, were generally working full-time and said that it was better for them to take 1 course at a time instead of 2.
 So, for the master’s degree, that would translate to 3+ years depending on how many summer classes are taken.
 The program could be done in 2 years or a bit less if someone took 2 courses at a time.